ha-securemtr/ha-securemtr/README.md

 ## Who is this for?

 For anyone using the **E7+ Wifi-enabled Smart Water Heater Controller** from Secure Meters.
-If you already manage your water heater with the Secure Controls mobile app and want the same control inside Home Assistant, this add-on is for you.
+If you already manage your water heater with the Secure Controls mobile app and want the same control inside Home Assistant, this integration is for you.

 ---